b1rdmania/soundmatch-audio-finder/README.md

     - Set up FastAPI application structure.
     - Implemented API endpoints for:
         - `/search`: Takes title/artist, fetches metadata from Musixmatch (with fallback search), MusicBrainz, Discogs, and Wikipedia.
 Analyzes combined data with Gemini to generate description/keywords, then searches Jamendo.
-        - `/process-file`: Accepts an MP3 upload, recognizes it using Shazam, fetches metadata from Musixmatch/MusicBrainz/Discogs/Wikipedia, analyzes with Gemini, and searches Jamendo.
+        - `/process-file`: Accepts an MP3 upload, recognizes it using AcoustID (with ID3 tag fallback), fetches metadata from Musixmatch/MusicBrainz/Discogs/Wikipedia, analyzes with Gemini, and searches Jamendo.
         - *`/process-link`: (Future Feature) Accepts a music URL.*
     - Integrated Musixmatch client with fallback logic (`matcher.track.get` -> `track.search`).
-    - Integrated Shazam client (using a third-party wrapper) for audio recognition.
+    - Integrated AcoustID client (with Chromaprint's fpcalc) for audio fingerprinting and recognition.
     - Integrated MusicBrainz client to fetch recording MBID and tags.
     - Integrated Discogs client to fetch release year, styles, genres, and **cover art URL**.
     - Integrated **Wikipedia client** to fetch introductory summaries.